 2. Turn off the original layer, then open the Change Style pane for the Childhood Poverty- copy

-The layer currently shows Latest Value 1 from Indicator 8.7.1: Children engaged in economic activity.
-Now you’ll add the Latest Value attribute from Indicator 1.1.1: Global poverty for comparison.
+The layer currently shows Value Latest Year 1 from Indicator 8.7.1: Children engaged in economic activity.
+Now you’ll add the Value Latest Year attribute from Indicator 1.1.1: Global poverty for comparison.

 4. Under Select a drawing style, scroll down to Relationship and click Select, then click Options.